sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 **Critical rule:** Review must never fall back to a standard session.
 This prevents incorrect practice behaviour and ensures the feature reflects true user difficulty.

-If no difficult words currently exist:
+If no dialect-eligible difficult words currently exist:

 - Hide “Review difficult words” on the homepage.
 - Hide “Review difficult words” on the end screen.